-Students with IEPs whose CEDARS records are erring out, due to their age, is due to the student no longer being eligible for a specific disability.
+If a student with an IEP has a CEDARS record erring out due to their age, it may be the student is no longer eligible, because of age restrictions, for a specific disability category.

 See the business rules in the CEDARS Data Manual for CEDARS Element I10 - Qualification Code and CEDARS Appendix I - Disability Codes.
 To resolve this, end the record in File I by reporting an End Date in Element I08 - End Date.
 This date must be prior to the student's birthday (in which their age changed, making them no longer eligible).